godaddy/eslint-plugin-i18n-json/README.md

   - `i18n-json/identical-keys`
   - supports different custom mappings and on the fly key structure generation

-- sort translation keys in ascending order through eslint auto-fix
+- Case sensitive sort translation keys in ascending order through eslint auto-fix
   - `i18n-json/sorted-keys`

 - supports **any level of nesting** in the translation file. (escapes `.` in key names)